Call 3: Tornado Ready Quick Response Research

 - Participate in the Annual Natural Hazards Workshop and the Researchers Meeting in Broomfield, Colorado to share key research findings and lessons learned.

-The lead investigator, as designated in the proposal, must be from an academic institution based in the United States.
-Other co-leads, project assistants, or local collaborators do not have to be affiliated with a university or located in the U.S.—these additional individuals cannot, however, serve as the project lead and primary award recipient.
-All applicants are encouraged to collaborate with the larger community of scholars; weather, water, and climate enterprise practitioners; and community leaders in various study locations to leverage existing resources and advance ongoing activities.
+- The lead investigator, as designated in the proposal, must be from an academic institution based in a U.S. state, tribal region, or territory, including American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands.
+Other co-leads, project assistants, or local collaborators do not have to be affiliated with a university or located in a U.S. state, tribal region, or territory—these individuals cannot, however, serve as the project lead and primary award recipient.

 The Weather Ready Research Award program is based on work supported by the National Science Foundation (NSF Award #1635593) through supplemental funding from the National Oceanic and Atmospheric Administration (NOAA) Weather Program Office.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of NSF, NOAA, or the Natural Hazards Center.